 4 More Great Activities for Maths Week England

 At its core, maths is all about identifying patterns, making predictions, spotting connections and solving problems, so this blog will focus on these areas.
-If you’re an avid Busy Things blog reader, you may remember we did the same thing last year but given we have so many wonderful maths activities to choose from, we’ve selected a different four activities this year.
+If you’re an avid Busy Things blog reader, you may remember we’ve done this before, but given we have so many wonderful maths activities to choose from, we’ve selected a different four activities this year.
 Read on to see what they are!

 1. Patterns